rcauth-eu/tales-from-the-crypto/privkey/README.md

 but the latter needs compilation for the target system (or a runtime environment).

+### Python version

 This code is written in Python.
 Unlike Common Lisp, Python is highly version dependent, with functions appearing and disappearing.
-This code was written with 3.5, but should in theory work with 3.2 or later.
+This code was written with 3.5, but has been tested to work with 3.3 through to 3.7.
+It does not work with 3.2 (or, presumably, earlier.)
+See the separate file on portability tests.

 ## How to Use